Advanced Certificate Student Handbook

 a.
 The examination will be marked as 0, and the Dean notified.

 b.
-The student may appeal to the Discipline Committee.
+The student may appeal to the Disciplinary Committee.

 c.
-A second offense may involve an appearance before the Discipline Committee.
+A second offense may involve an appearance before the Disciplinary Committee.

 4. Plagiarism is a serious form of academic misconduct and will be dealt with in the same way as cheating.